niklaushirt/k8s_training/fs-collector/public/coursecatalog/KUBADV04 Networking.md

 ingress.extensions/guestbook created
 ```

 Let's walk through what happens with the Ingress resource.
-Behind the scenes your cluster contains an application
-load balancer which in the IBM Cloud is provided by `nginx`.
 A Kubernetes component called an Ingress controller takes
 your Ingress resource and translates it to a corresponding application load balancer configuration.

 The Ingress resource needs to tell the load balancer which services to expose and how to identify which request should